Cascades transition in generalised two-dimensional turbulence: Introduction

 The paper is organised as follows.
-In section \ref{sec:problem} we discuss the problem formulation and details of the model.
-In section \ref{sec:bounds} we derive theoretical bounds on the generalised energy and enstrophy dissipation rates.
-We present numerical results in section \ref{sec:results} and finally we summarise our concluding remarks in section \ref{sec:conclusion}.
+In section \ref{sec:problem} \vdd{we discuss the problem formulation.} \vd{We present the numerical results in section \ref{sec:results} and in section \ref{sec:bounds_discussion} we discuss the theoretical bounds on the generalised energy and enstrophy dissipation rates that we derive in appendix \ref{sec:bounds}.
+Finally, we summarise our concluding remarks in section \ref{sec:conclusion}.}